mkpetterson/ride-share-churn/group_readme.md

 <b>EDA</b>

-Working on the training set only
+Working on the training set only, we did some EDA to look at the distribution of the features.
+Below are a heatmap with correlation metrics, a histogram of numerical features, and a bar chart of the binary features.

 <img alt="Heatmap" src='img/corr_heatmap.png'>
 <img alt="Histograms" src='img/histograms_of_features.png'>

 ## Models Investigated

-We choose 3 different models to test: Neural Networks, Random Forest, and Gradient Boosting Classification.
+We chose 3 different models to test: Neural Networks, Random Forest, and Gradient Boosting Classification.
 We decided to evaluate our models on the following metrics: Accuracy, Precision, Recall, and the ROC curve.

 <b> Neural Networks</b>